 Dione has a strong love for singing and has been a part of several choirs for over a decade, including the CHIJ Secondary (Toa Payoh) Alumni Choir, which clinched the Gold award in the 5th Singapore International Choral Festival in 2018.

-At Voices of Singapore, Dione oversees the 300-strong Voices of Singapore Children’s Choir.
+At Voices of Singapore, Dione oversees the 430-strong Voices of Singapore Children’s Choir.
 She works closely with the artistic and administrative teams, managing both internal and external stakeholder communications.
-She was also the Stage Manager for Reflections at the Voices of Singapore Festival 2021, which was attended by more than 100 audience members, and has taken on the role of Assistant Stage Manager for other concerts such as We Begin Again (2020), When Winter Fades (2021) and Sounds From A Distant World (2021).
+She was also the Stage Manager for Reflections at the Voices of Singapore Festival (2021, CHIJMES Hall) and Voices of Tomorrow (2022, Victoria Concert Hall), and has taken on the role of Assistant Stage Manager for other concerts such as We Begin Again (2020), When Winter Fades (2021) and Sounds From A Distant World (2021).

-Gabriel is an arts manager with varied experience in the Singapore arts and music scene, and a strong belief in championing inclusivity through accessible programmes.
-With an understanding of choral music as a former chorister of 7 years, Gabriel has been a Stage Manager for choral groups such as The Philharmonic Chamber Choir with Skywalk (2017, Victoria Concert Hall) and Singapore Symphony Children’s and Youth Choirs with Timeless Splendour (2017, Victoria Concert Hall), as well as held the role of Choral Assistant over 5 years with the Singapore Symphony Group.
+Gabriel is an arts manager with 8 years of varied experience in the Singapore arts and music scene, and a strong belief in championing inclusivity through accessible programmes.
+With an understanding of choral music as a former chorister, Gabriel has been a Stage Manager for choral groups such as The Philharmonic Chamber Choir with Skywalk (2017, Victoria Concert Hall) and Singapore Symphony Children’s and Youth Choirs with Timeless Splendour (2017, Victoria Concert Hall), as well as held the role of Choral Assistant over 5 years with the Singapore Symphony Group.
 Gabriel graduated from Nanyang Academy of Fine Arts (NAFA) with a Bachelor of Arts (Hons) Arts Management with 1st class honours, and was accorded the Best Graduate 2020 award.
 Gabriel is currently a committee member of the NAFA Arts Management Alumni Chapter.

-At Voices of Singapore, Gabriel manages the adult choruses, including the VOS Community Chorus and VOS Ladies Choir.
-He also oversees the Starlight Music-Making Programme, an inclusive online programme curated for children with special needs, as well as manages venue hire relationships, partnerships, collaborations and sponsorships.
-He has been the Stage Manager for several concerts by Voices of Singapore attended by more than 700 audience members, including We Begin Again (2020, The Esplanade), When Winter Fades (2021, CHIJMES Hall), and Sounds From A Distant World (2021, Pasir Panjang Power Station).
+At Voices of Singapore, Gabriel manages the adult choruses, including the VOS Community Chorus, VOS Ladies Choir and VOS Men.
+He also oversees venue hire relationships, partnerships, and collaborations, as well as volunteer management.
+He has been the Stage and Project Manager for several events by Voices of Singapore attended by more than 10,000 audience members, including We Begin Again (2020, The Esplanade), When Winter Fades (2021, CHIJMES Hall), Sounds From A Distant World (2021, Pasir Panjang Power Station), Concert of the People (2022, Victoria Concert Hall), and VOS Children’s Choir Fairy Tales & Magic Presentation Showcase (2022, Capitol Theatre).
+In 2022, Gabriel was the Festival Manager for the 4-day 7th VOS Festival at CHIJMES Hall, which featured more than 20 concerts, attended by 3,200 audience members.